What Comes After Harm? Mapping Reparative Actions in AI through Justice Frameworks: Introduction

 This example illustrates a gap between recognizing harm and taking responsibility for addressing it.
 While recent research in Responsible AI (RAI) has made substantial progress in identifying and characterizing harms~\cite{schelble_towards_2024, zhang2024dark, techtonic2023inescapable} and in enhancing the auditing process~\cite{mokander2023auditing, metaxa_auditing_2021}, we still know relatively little about what actions are taken \textit{after} harm is acknowledged.
 In particular, it remains unclear how often those actions contribute to meaningful redress for those impacted, which is critical for moving beyond the appearance of oversight to meaningful accountability.

 In this paper, we focus on the notion of reparative action.
 Grounded in theories of justice, we view reparation not merely as a pragmatic fix, but as a normative response to wrongdoing~\cite{un_reparation_2005}.
 We draw from three justice frameworks widely applied in the context of social and technological harm: punitive, restorative, and transformative justice \cite{feinberg2019expressive, zehr_little_2015, nocella2011overview}.
-Using these frameworks, we define ``AI harm reparative action" as \textit{the process of remedying the harm caused by AI systems and restoring justice for those affected}.
+Using these frameworks, we define ``AI harm reparative action" as \textit{the action taken in response to harm caused by AI systems that participates in the negotiation of redress and justice}.
+In this view, reparative action is not a single event, but a range of practices that play a role in shaping how accountability and repair are understood and enacted.

 To understand what reparative actions entail, we first examine how reparative actions are (or are not) carried out following documented incidents of AI harm.
 We use the AIAAIC dataset,\footnote{https://www.aiaaic.org/aiaaic-repository/user-guide} a public repository of documented AI harms, to systematically investigate the post-incident actions taken by corporations, regulators, affected users, and other stakeholders.
 We ask two research questions: \textbf{RQ(1)} What types of reparative actions are taken following AI harm?
 Who is involved in those reparative actions, and how? \textbf{RQ(2)} How are these actions distributed across cases, and what patterns emerge in the involvement of different stakeholder groups?